Who am I?

 I’m a barrister.
 New to this trade, but I’ve been around…

 I joined Outer Temple Chambers as a pupil in 2018 and became a tenant in 2019.
-Since then, I’ve been building a practice across commercial and employment disputes, business crime of all kinds (from bribery and fraud, civil and criminal, to health & safety), regulatory issues and data protection.
+Since then, I’ve been building a practice across commercial disputes, business crime of all kinds (from sanctions and export controls to bribery and fraud, civil and criminal, and to health & safety), regulatory issues and data protection.
 As well as advising clients on what they should do about legal problems and representing them in Court, my background means I can advise on and assist in complex investigations of all kinds.

 Among the work I’ve been involved in, I’ve: